Donnietheturtle/RHCSA-notes/Understand and use essential tools.md

     - 5: File formats and conventions
     - 8: System administration commands
 - Update mandb database with **sudo mandb**
-- Info or pinfo:
+- **Info or pinfo**:
     - Some commands have the main documentation in the info system
     - Pinfo is easier to parse information
-- /usr/share/doc: Used for services and more complicated systems such as rsyslog, bind, Kerberos, and OpenSSL
+- **/usr/share/doc**: Used for services and more complicated systems such as rsyslog, bind, Kerberos, and OpenSSL